futuresuper/website/src/documents-and-forms/individuals/general-compliance-certificate.md

 order: 2
 ---

-Employers may require this form to be completed when an employee chooses to join Future Super.
-It states we are a compliant fund and can accept super contributions on member's behalf.
+Employers will require this certificate to set up contributions into your Future Super fund.